Anthony Blunt: Joining MI5

-John Cairncross, another of the Cambridge Five, was posted from MI6 to work at Bletchley Park.
-Blunt admitted to recruiting Cairncross and may well have been the cut-out between Cairncross and the Soviet contacts.
-For although the Soviet Union was now an ally, Russians were not trusted.
+John Cairncross was posted from MI6 to work at Bletchley Park.
+Blunt admitted to recruiting Cairncross and may well have been the cut-out between him and Soviet contacts.
+Although the Soviet Union was now an ally, the Russians were not trusted.
 Some information concerned German preparations and detailed plans for the Battle of Kursk, the last major German offensive on the Eastern Front.
-Malcolm Muggeridge, himself a wartime British agent, recalls meeting Kim Philby and Victor Rothschild, a friend of Blunt since Trinity College, Cambridge.
-He reported that at the Paris meeting in late 1955 Rothschild argued that much more Ultra material should have been given to Stalin.
-For once, Philby reportedly dropped his reserve, and agreed.
+Malcolm Muggeridge, a wartime British agent, recalls meeting Philby and Rothschild in Paris in 1955.
+He reported that Rothschild argued that much more Ultra material should have been given to Stalin; for once, Philby reportedly dropped his reserve and agreed.

 During the war, Blunt attained the rank of major.
-After WWII, Blunt's espionage activity diminished, but he retained contact with Soviet agents and continued to pass them gossip from his former MI5 colleagues and documents from Burgess.
+He was later accused of betraying Operation Market Garden to benefit both the Nazis and the Russians.
+This defeat was usually attributed to the Dutch traitor Christiaan Lindemans.
+In The Traitor of Arnhem, premiered by The Times, there is talk of another traitor, a certain "Josephine", who the author believed to be a cover name for Blunt.
+The aim of the Soviets, and therefore of Blunt, would have been to prevent Allied forces from arriving in Berlin before the Russians.
+After the war, Blunt's espionage activity diminished, but he retained contact with Soviet agents and continued to pass them gossip from former MI5 colleagues and documents from Burgess.
 This continued until the defection of Burgess and Maclean in 1951.

 Trips on behalf of the royal family

 In April 1945, Blunt, who had worked part-time at the Royal Library, was offered and accepted the job of Surveyor of the King's Pictures.
 His predecessor, Kenneth Clark, had resigned earlier that year.
 The Royal Librarian, Owen Morshead, who had become friends with Blunt during the two years he worked in the Royal Collection, recommended him for the job.
 Morshead had been impressed with Blunt's "diligence, his habitual reticence, and his perfect manners."
 Blunt often visited Morshead's home in Windsor.
-Blunt's student Oliver Millar, who would become his successor as Surveyor, said, "I think Anthony was happier there than many other places".
-Miranda Carter, Blunt's biographer, writes: "The royal family liked him: he was polite, effective and, above all, discreet."
+His student Oliver Millar, who would become his successor as Surveyor, said, "I think Anthony was happier there than many other places."
+Carter writes: "The royal family liked him: he was polite, effective and, above all, discreet."

-In the final days of World War II in Europe, King George VI asked Blunt to accompany Morshead on a trip in August 1945 to Friedrichshof Castle near Frankfurt, Germany, to retrieve letters (almost 4,000 of them) written by Queen Victoria to her daughter, Empress Victoria, the mother of Kaiser Wilhelm.
+In August 1945, during the final days of World War II in Europe, King George VI asked Blunt to accompany Morshead on a trip to Friedrichshof Castle near Frankfurt to retrieve almost 4,000 letters written by Queen Victoria to her daughter, Empress Victoria, the mother of Kaiser Wilhelm II.
 The account of the trip in the Royal Archives states that the letters, as well as other documents, "were exposed to risks owing to unsettled conditions after the war."
-According to Morshead, he needed Blunt, because Blunt knew German and would make it easier to identify the desired material.
+According to Morshead, Blunt was needed because he knew German, which would make it easier to identify the desired material.
 There was a signed agreement made at the time, since the royal family did not own the documents.
 The letters rescued by Morshead and Blunt were deposited in the Royal Archives and were returned in 1951.